Georgia Secretary of State to certify election for Biden

 “Working as an engineer throughout my life, I live by the motto that numbers don’t lie," Secretary of State Brad Raffensperger said during a news conference at the state Capitol.
 “As secretary of state, I believe that the numbers that we have presented today are correct.
 The numbers reflect the verdict of the people, not a decision by the secretary of state’s office or of courts or of either campaign.”

+The hand count produced some slight differences from the previous machine tally, but no individual county showed a variation in margin larger than 0.73%, and the variation in margin in 103 of the state’s 159 counties was less than 0.05%, the secretary of state's office said.
+During the audit, several counties discovered previously uncounted ballots and were recertifying their results.

+It is the totals certified by the counties, not the results of the hand tally, that will be certified by the state.

-Raffensperger also said he plans to propose election-law changes aimed at increasing trust in the results, by allowing state officials to intervene in counties that have systemic problems in administering elections, requiring photo ID for absentee voting and enabling more challenges to voters who might not live where they say.
+Raffensperger also said Friday that he plans to propose legislative changes aimed at increasing trust in the results, including allowing state officials to intervene in counties that have systemic problems in administering elections, requiring photo ID for absentee voting and adding stricter controls to allow for challenges to voters who might not live where they say.

+“These measures will improve the security of our elections, and that should lead to greater public trust,” he said.

+Raffensperger, a self-described “passionate conservative,” has endured criticism and insults from fellow Republicans — from the president to the chair of the state Republican Party — over his handling of the election.
+He acknowledged their feelings on Friday.

 Comments